Ik0ri4n/ik0page/src/content/blog/2024/02_midnightsun-24-roprot.md

 This function copies an array of constant offsets to our ROP stack and then sets the stack pointer to our ROP stack and returns.
 Thus, it essentially starts a ROP chain with specific addresses in a bunch of random data.
-ROP gadgets are small, containing only one or two instructions, often only a few bytes long, e.g., `pop rdi; pop rsi; ret`.
+ROP gadgets are usually small, containing only one or two instructions, and often only a few bytes long, e.g., `pop rdi; pop rsi; ret` (3 bytes).
-Larger gadgets are very unlikely since they have to generated like that in a buffer of random data.
+Large gadgets are very unlikely since they have to generated like that in a buffer of random data.
 As such, we can check that the ROP offsets are followed by a return instruction (byte `0xc3`) after a few bytes (we used around 16 bytes to account for large instructions).
-There are two especially small addresses, `0x24a` and `0x54b`, that we used for this check.
+There are two especially small addresses in our ROP chain, `0x24a` and `0x54b`, that we used for this check.

 I implemented a parallelized script to quickly find the remaining options for our license key.
 You can run it with `mpicc -o parallel -O3 parallel.c` and `mpirun -np 8 ./parallel > ./out.txt` to quickly get those 206 seeds (ca. 20s on my laptop).